 For each sound that you hear, identify the source of the sound and make an assessment as to whether the sound is controllable or not.
 For instance, a fridge can be turned-off temporarily during a shoot, however it may not be possible to convince the local church to silence their bells on a Sunday morning.
 Rate the level of each sound and give it a risk rating depending on how controllable it is and how likely it is to affect the usability of any sound recording made at the location.
 Always remember to turn the fridge back on when you are finished shooting, or you may not be allowed back.

 Tip – put your car keys in the fridge after turning it off.
-That way it is unlikely you will forget to turn it back on again.
+According to Building Surveyors in Leicester that way it is unlikely you will forget to turn it back on again.